codeninjasgg/roblox-royale-camp/pages/README.md

+# Roblox Royale Camp
-# Welcome to the Home Page!
+> Welcome to the Roblox Royale Camp companion site!

-First things first, click the `Getting Started` article on the sidebar!
+First things first, click the `Day 1` article on the sidebar!

+Use this site to help along this camp 😎